KristaqVin/hqes/readme.txt

 This only works with a Gmail account.
 Also, you need to enable access to less secure apps on your Google account

-The program is not perfect, but stay tuned for upcoming releases
+The program is not perfect, but stay tuned for upcoming releases.
+You can show me or improve yourself the code if you want :)

 If you find any bugs or have a question, please contact me!*